tmntanno/steamcommunity-jester-filter/README.md

 ### Use on Steam
 1. Go to a Steam discussion page (e.g., `https://steamcommunity.com/app/APPID/discussions/`).
 2. Posts with Jester awards (non-stickied) or matching filters hide automatically.
-3. See “, X hidden” at the page bottom (e.g., “, 5 hidden”).
+3. See “X hidden” at the page bottom (e.g., “5 hidden”).
-4. Click “, X hidden” to toggle showing/hiding filtered posts.
+4. Click “X hidden” to toggle showing/hiding filtered posts.

 ### Troubleshooting
 - *Not working?* Check URL matches `https://steamcommunity.com/app/*/discussions/*`, Tampermonkey is on, refresh page.